1.Tutors and Facilitators

 The online world can be fun, but we recognise that it can also be confusing and sometimes threatening.
 As an organisation we need to have procedures in place to protect everyone involved and to keep the atmosphere positive and supportive.

-The following is an explanation of our procedure when an issue arises:
+The following is an explanation of our procedure when an issue or a concern arises:

 We will try to resolve any incidents in discussion with you.
 If after discussion a resolution can’t be found, or if

 If you behave in a way that doesn’t follow our behaviour code, our staff will remind you about it and ask you to comply with it.
 They will give you an opportunity to change your behaviour.
 This gives you the chance to think and to plan how you could behave differently, with support from staff and/or volunteers.